-- Where an instant barrier is necessary to reduce surface erosion on sites where there is high risk of soil erosion that would cause problems to the site infrastructure or sensitive areas such as water bodies. - 2.
+- 1. Where an instant barrier is necessary to reduce surface erosion on sites where there is high risk of soil erosion that would cause problems to the site infrastructure or sensitive areas such as water bodies. - 2.
 Where hydro-seeding would be too costly. - 3.
-When seasonal timing will not allow conventional sowing or hydro-seeding methods. - Around fills on road/track 'in-bends' where there is flowing water or a risk of direct connection of sediment to flowing water or on earthworks for river crossings. - 5.
-Use mulch once road or track construction, stormwater control, and erosion and sediment control measures are completed.
+When seasonal timing will not allow conventional sowing or hydro-seeding methods. - 4.
+Around fills on road/track 'in-bends' where there is flowing water or a risk of direct connection of sediment to flowing water or on earthworks for river crossings. - 5.
+Use mulch once road or track construction, stormwater control, and erosion and sediment control measures are completed. - 6.
+Jute is effective in highly sensitive environments and can be combined with other sediment control methods.